zaitsevmv/water-meter-value-recognition/README.md

 # water-meter-value-recognition
-c++ opencv app that detects digits on water meters
+c++ opencv lib that detects digits on water meters